Plan Your Visit to Hanging Rock, Macedon Ranges + Answers to FAQs

 During major event days at Hanging Rock, entry to the Reserve is exclusive to event ticket holders.

-This means that non-event related general public access to Hanging Rock Reserve is not available on designated major event days.
+This means that non-event related general public access to Hanging Rock Reserve is not available on designated major event days, or prior to major event days to allow for installation of temporary event infrastructure.

 Event ticketing generally needs to be pre-purchased before arrival on event days.
 Check individual events for more detail.